WordPress/gutenberg/docs/how-to-guides/enqueueing-assets-in-the-editor.md

 As of WordPress 6.3, all assets added through the [`enqueue_block_assets`](https://developer.wordpress.org/reference/hooks/enqueue_block_assets/) PHP action will also be enqueued in the iframed Editor.
 See [#48286](https://github.com/WordPress/gutenberg/pull/48286) for more details.

 This is the primary method you should use to enqueue assets for user-generated content (blocks), and this hook fires both in the Editor and on the front end of your site.
 It should not be used to add assets intended for the Editor UI or to interact with Editor APIs.
+See below for a note on backward compatibility.

 There are instances where you may only want to add assets in the Editor and not on the front end.
 You can achieve this by using an [`is_admin()`](https://developer.wordpress.org/reference/functions/is_admin/) check.